t00sh/tosh-codes/_posts/2018-09-03-tokyo-western-mixed-cipher.md

 At step \\(i\\), if the plaintext LSB is even, then we know that $$2(2^{i-1}key~mod~n) < n$$ and if plaintext LSB is odd, $$2(2^{i-1}key~mod~n) > n$$

-We can do a dichotomic research, and divide upper bound by two in the first case, and divide the lower bound by two in the second case.
+We can do a binary research, and divide upper bound by two in the first case, and divide the lower bound by two in the second case.
 We have a \\(log_2(n)\\) algorithm to recover the AES key.

 # Third step : finding the AES IV